nalsi/Info813/Report_1.md

 *Cook's distance plot* can be used to identify **influential outliers**.
 In our case, value 23 not only has a relatively big value (close to 1), but also stands out in some other plots.
-As a result, it is an outlier in our dataset.
+As a result, it is an influential outlier in our dataset.
 However, since we cannot double check the data collection procedures, nothing can be done to fix it.

 The **independence assumption** was examined by Durbin-Watson test as below.
 Because the p-value is higher than 0.05, at 95% of confidence